 - Neither your treating Psychologist, or admin provider, will provide information, reports or documentation for medico-legal or family court related purposes unless we required to by law, under a subpoena or by a court order.

-- Access to your or a child’s information – You may access the material recorded in your file upon request, subject to the exceptions in the National Privacy Principle 6 or clause 5 above.
+- Access to your or a child’s information – You may access the material recorded in your file upon request, subject to the exceptions in the Australian Privacy Principles or clause 5 above.
 You must provide a written request to access your information and your request will be processed within 21 days and an hourly fee is payable to collate and provide this information to you.
 If the information request is in relation to a person under 18, and you are not the person who initiated and paid for their therapy sessions, we would also require confirmation from the parent or guardian that initiated their treatment before releasing the information to ensure we meet the requirements of the National Privacy Policies.

 - As part of professional practice as a psychologist, your treating psychologist sometimes receives supervision from a senior clinician, which involves discussing treatment plans and information about current clients to improve their clinical practice and ensure clients receive quality treatment.
 In this context, some aspects of your treatment may be discussed.
 However this will be done in confidence and your personal identity will not be disclosed.